nixworks/public/news/2008/09/20/README.md

 ##### Lord's Resistance Army
 ### [ The Ugandan Lord's Resistance Army has launched a surprise offensive in Southern Sudan hitting an army base and villages in the nearby Democratic Republic of the Congo. ](/news/2008/09/20/the-ugandan-lord-s-resistance-army-has-launched-a-surprise-offensive-in-southern-sudan-hitting-an-army-base-and-villages-in-the-nearby-demo.md)
-_Context: Southern Sudan, DR Congo, Lord's Resistance Army_
+_Context: Lord's Resistance Army, DR Congo, Southern Sudan_

 ##### Galveston Island
 ### [ Residents of Galveston Island, Texas are advised that they can return home next Wednesday but there will be little or no services after Hurricane Ike destroyed much of the town. ](/news/2008/09/20/residents-of-galveston-island-texas-are-advised-that-they-can-return-home-next-wednesday-but-there-will-be-little-or-no-services-after-hur.md)
-_Context: Hurricane Ike, Galveston Island, Texas_
+_Context: Texas, Hurricane Ike, Galveston Island_

 ##### George W. Bush administration
 ### [ The Bush administration asks the United States Congress for $700 billion to buy mortgage-related assets to try to resolve the subprime mortgage crisis. ](/news/2008/09/20/the-bush-administration-asks-the-united-states-congress-for-700-billion-to-buy-mortgage-related-assets-to-try-to-resolve-the-subprime-mort.md)
-_Context: subprime mortgage crisis, lawmakers, George W. Bush administration_
+_Context: subprime mortgage crisis, George W. Bush administration, Congress_

 ##### Suicide bomber
 ### [ A suicide bomber attacks a Pakistan Army convoy, killing eight soldiers. ](/news/2008/09/20/a-suicide-bomber-attacks-a-pakistan-army-convoy-killing-eight-soldiers.md)